rdxz2/demo/ansible/README.md

 -- The owner
 GRANT USAGE ON SCHEMA public TO metabase;
 GRANT ALL ON SCHEMA public TO metabase;
+GRANT ALL ON ALL TABLES IN SCHEMA public TO metabase;
--- Readonly
+-- Readonlies
-GRANT USAGE ON SCHEMA public TO metabase_readonly;
+GRANT USAGE ON SCHEMA public TO airflow;
-GRANT SELECT ON ALL TABLES IN SCHEMA public TO metabase_readonly;
+GRANT SELECT ON ALL TABLES IN SCHEMA public TO airflow;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO metabase_readonly;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO airflow;
 -- Create trigger to alter table replica identity to full for tables that does not have primary key CREATE OR REPLACE FUNCTION f__set_replica_identity_full() RETURNS event_trigger AS $$